 Throughout this article, we will explore how blockchain could benefit the public sector and how it could compensate for existing deficiencies.
-We will also be going through the use-cases of blockchain in the public sector.
-During the study of these use-cases, we will gain a more comprehensive insight into how Blockchain could transform and enhance the public sector.
+You will also be going through the use-cases of blockchain in the public sector.
+Keep reading!

 - Gaining Lost Trust of the Citizens

-Major values that build and preserve trust are considered to be high levels of integrity, fairness, and openness.
-These values are synonymous and at the core of blockchain technology.
+Ethical values such as integrity, fairness, and openness are synonymous and at the core of blockchain technology.
 Blockchain provides for transparency, accountability, and immutability of the system by allowing the participants on the network to view and verify the data.
-The update of the data on the network is done in real-time and as a result, all the participants of the network are updated of transactions taking place on the network at the same time they occur.
 In addition, blockchain enables peer-to-peer transactions, eliminating the need for intermediaries between transactions and increasing trust.

 - Cost Reduction and Increased Efficiency

-Public sector and government institutions are plagued with wasteful expenses and extensive mismanagement of resources.
-Government agencies are entrusted with the limited resources of the economy and they must strive to fulfill their mission while responsibly managing scarce resources.
-The reliance on outdated legacy systems for conducting governmental operations is the root cause of the problem.
-These legacy systems are unable to provide transparency and accountability as a result inefficient and corruptible practices originate.
-The inaccuracy in the calculation of projects, the irresponsible use of funds, etc are the factors that increase the cost of government organizations by manifolds and contribute to their inefficiency.
+The public sector and government institutions are plagued with extensive mismanagement of resources and further, the inaccuracy in the calculation of projects, the irresponsible use of funds, etc are the factors that increase the cost of government organizations by manifolds and contribute to their inefficiency.

 - Protection of Sensitive Data